 As the Hemingways, the Kerouacs, and the Woolfs of the world knew, over the months and years it takes to complete a manuscript, writers—like you perhaps—become prey to:

 - becoming attached to their prose.
 Often, we are enamored of particular scenes and go from tolerating their extraneous quality to feeling comfortable with the fact that they do not contribute to your memoir.
 We tell ourselves they are so well written and such good memories!
 In our self-editing, we become indulgent and leave the “little darlings” in.
 Many writing workshops justly talk about “killing your little darlings”—that is, editing them out.
-When you work with The Memoir Network, rest assured your editor will kindly put your “little darlings” to their deserved rest! 🙂
+When you work with The Memoir Network, rest assured your manuscript editor will kindly help you put your “little darlings” to their deserved rest! 🙂

-Is your sister-in-law who teaches English at the high school and is “real good” with words a good choice to edit your memoir manuscript in her spare time?
+Is your sister-in-law who teaches English at the high school and is “real good with words” a good choice to edit your memoir manuscript in her spare time?

 Just as a New York publisher will always hire professional editors to help bring a manuscript to its full potential, you, too, need to structure—and to schedule—the editing function into your memoir-writing project.

 I want to express my deep appreciation for your thorough and comprehensive editorial comments and for your insight on needed corrections for my manuscript.—Shelbert Smith, Editing Client

 Get a specialist on your memoir-writing team.

 Our editing service provides essential help to bring professional skills and sensitivity both to the writing and to the rewriting process.
 An editor who specializes in memoir will make your manuscript stop mumbling and start singing!